dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ## Generating service account tokens

+To make a service token in dbt Cloud, follow these steps:

-To create a service token, go to the Account Settings page of dbt Cloud by clicking on the gear icon on the right hand side.
-Click on Service Tokens on the left sidebar and generate a new token.
-Create and save your token somewhere safe.
+1. Open the **Account Settings** page by clicking the gear icon on the right-hand side.
+2. On the left sidebar, click on **Service Tokens**.
+3. Click the **+ New Token** button to generate a new token.
+4. Once the token is generated, make sure to save it somewhere safe.

 :::caution Note